ao-labs-123/context-aware-inference-engine/docs/en/stage4_design.md

 **3. Contextual Anchoring**:

 Modifiers are cross-referenced with the agent profiles established in Stage 1, ensuring that nested descriptions of third parties do not bleed into the speaker's own attributes.

+## Example of Structural Clarification:
+ **Input**: "I talked to the manager who was frustrated with the deadline."
+ **Analysis**:
+ - Target: "Manager" (Third Party).
+ - Modifier: "who was frustrated with the deadline" (Relative clause).
+ - Attachment: The frustration is tied exclusively to the "Manager," not the speaker.
+ **AI Understanding**: Accurately attributes the emotional state (frustration) to the secondary agent, maintaining the structural boundary between the speaker and the manager.